-Membership on the Institutional Review Board Committee (IRB) consists of eight members one representative from each college appointed by the college deans and a faculty member appointed by the Vice President for Academic Affairs.
-The function of the IRB is to review requests on research involving human participants.
-Conduct periodic reviews of human participant policies and procedures.
+Membership on the Institutional Review Board Committee (IRB) consists of eight members - one representative from each college appointed by the college deans and a faculty member appointed by the Vice President for Academic Affairs.
+The function of the IRB is to review requests on research involving human participants and to conduct periodic reviews of human participant policies and procedures.